 I know a lot of us are feeling isolated, running on empty as we wait for COVID-19 to end.
 We feel weak, not strong, wondering when this craziness will end.
 Tempers flare.
 Kids meltdown.
 And we feel like we can’t make it another day.
 As I’ve been praying for you, the word STRONG keeps coming to mind.
-Personally speaking, I️ know that I️ often rely on my own strength and try to do things on my own.
-But in the midst of a pandemic, I️ am reminded that I️ am small…I️ am weak…and only God is strong.
+Personally speaking, I️ know that I️ often rely on my strengths and try to do things on my own.
+But amid a pandemic, I️ am reminded that I️ am small…I️ am weak…and only God is strong.

 WE SERVE A MIGHTY GOD

-Thankfully, God is able to do far above all that we ask or think.
+Thankfully, God can do far above all that we ask or think.
 Most importantly, He is more powerful than we can imagine.
 And I️ am amazed at how we can open the pages of Scripture to find encouragement and strength.

 Turn with me to the book of Habakkuk, a prophet during a time when the Northern Kingdom of Judah had sunk to a deep low permitting injustice and idolatry to run rampant.
 A Babylonian invasion was imminent.
 Interestingly, this book is not about a prophet proclaiming gloom and doom on the Israelites, but rather the personal prayer of a prophet who is struggling to understand why a good God would allow destruction to come upon His people.